GrumpyOldTroll/ietf-ambi/draft-jholland-mboned-ambi.md

 TBD: DNSSEC vis-a-vis anchor url discovery.
 (we need a diagram about for middle-box handling of a revers-path propagated join?)
 Explain why malicious DNS could deny service, but cannot cause accepting attack packets.

+TBD: Is the purge bit sufficient to cover when a key is found to be leaked?

 TBD: follow the rest of the guidelines: https://tools.ietf.org/html/rfc3552